Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming

-In this section, we focus on MIP formulations for relaxing bilinear equations of the form $ \z = xy $.
-For convenience, we define a \emph{dense} MIQCQP as an MIQCQP for which all terms of the form~$ x_i^2 $ and~$ x_i x_j $ appear in either the objective or in some constraint.
-The novel formulations presented herein, \emph{\DNMDT} and \emph{HybS}, are extensions of existing formulations, designed to significantly reduce the number of binary variables required to reach the same level of approximation accuracy compared to their original counterparts \emph{\NMDT}, \emph{Bin2} and \emph{Bin3} for dense MIQCQPs, which will all be introduced in the following.
+In this section, we focus on MIP relaxations for bilinear equations of the form $ \z = xy $.
+For convenience, we define a \emph{completely dense} MIQCQP as an MIQCQP for which all terms of the form~$ x_i^2 $ and~$ x_i x_j $ appear in either the objective or in some constraint.
+The novel formulation \emph{HybS} presented herein is an extension of existing formulations \morsireform and \zellmerreform, designed to significantly reduce the number of binary variables required to reach the same level of relaxation accuracy compared to its original predecessors \emph{Bin2} and \emph{Bin3} for completely dense MIQCQPs, which will also be introduced in the following.